 - 2 cups (8 ounces) fresh or frozen cranberries

-- Preheat oven to 350 degrees and butter a 9-inch square baking pan.
+- Preheat oven to 350 degrees and butter an 8-inch square baking pan.

-- Pulse the brown sugar, 2 tablespoons of the butter, 1/2 cup of the flour, 3 tablespoons of the granulated sugar, 1/4 teaspoon of the salt and 2 teaspoons vanilla in a food processor (or in a bowl using a fork or pastry blender) until coarse crumbs form; set aside for topping.
+- To make the crumb topping, pulse the brown sugar, 4 tablespoons of the butter, 1/2 cup of the flour, 1/4 cup of the granulated sugar, 1/4 teaspoon of the salt and 1 teaspoon vanilla in a food processor (or in a bowl using a fork or pastry blender) until coarse crumbs form; set aside.

-- Sift the remaining flour, salt and baking powder into a bowl.
+- Whisk the remaining 1 3/4 cups flour, salt and baking powder into a bowl.

-- Cream the remaining butter, remaining sugar and orange zest in a bowl with a handheld mixer or in a stand mixer until light and fluffy.
-Add the eggs one at a time followed by the vanilla.
-Scrape down the sides of the bowl and reduce mixer speed to low; stir in 1/3 of the flour mixture and half the yogurt.
-Repeat, ending with the last third of flour.
+- Cream the remaining 4 tablespoons butter, 1 cup sugar and orange zest in a bowl with a handheld mixer or in a stand mixer until light and fluffy.
+Add the eggs one at a time, followed by the vanilla.
+Scrape down the sides of the bowl and reduce mixer speed to low; stir in 1/2 of the flour mixture and half the yogurt.
+Repeat with the remaining flour and yogurt.
 Stir in 1 cup of the cranberries.

 - Scrape the batter into the pan, spreading it evenly and distribute the remaining cranberries over the top.
 Sprinkle the reserved topping over the cranberries.